michaelmarty/UniDec/readme.md

 v.
 1.0.9

+Small change in C code so that the peaks are now multiples of the mass bin size.
+Will need the updated [binary](http://unidec.chem.ox.ac.uk/).

 Cleaned up single click mass calculations on the raw data plot so that a zoom out is not registered as a click.
 Control + click will register a click without zooming out.

 v.
 1.0.8